 We have another textbook hand to open 1NT after East has Passed as dealer.
-We are balanced (a $4 \cdot 4 \cdot 3 \cdot 2$ pattern) and have the right strength (13 points).
+We are balanced (a $4 \cdot 4 \cdot 3 \cdot 2$ pattern) and have the right strength (15 points).

-Partner is capable of performing simple arithmetic - in this case he adds up the 13 points he can see to those we have announced and calculates a partnership total of 25-27 points.
+Partner is capable of performing simple arithmetic - in this case he adds up the 11 points he can see to those we have announced and calculates a partnership total of 26-28 points.
 That (and the fact that North's hand is also balanced) is sufficient knowledge to bid game in No-trumps without delay.

-West leads the ± 6 against 3NT, following the principle of leading fourth highest of his longest and strongest.
+West leads the ± 6 against our contract of 3NT, following the principle of leading fourth highest of his longest and strongest.
 After the necessary display of gratitude to North ("Thank you, partner") we count our tricks.